Nine Lessons and Carols: History

+Global spread

 On Christmas Eve 1914, David Wilson organised the first service of Nine Lessons and Carols in Ireland in North Strand Church in Dublin.
 A special carol service was held in 2014 to celebrate the centenary.

 In 1916, a service of Nine Lessons and Carols was held at Brown University in Providence, Rhode Island; the institution celebrated the 100th anniversary of its Lessons and Carols in 2016.

 Notably in 1918, the Rev. Eric Milner-White the new dean of King's College, Cambridge, introduced the service to the college chapel, taking advantage of the established choral tradition of the Choir of King's College, Cambridge.
 It proved highly successful, and began an annual tradition — albeit with some alterations to Benson's original format from 1919 onwards.
-The BBC began to broadcast the service on the radio from 1928 and on television from 1954, establishing Carols from King's as the most popular and widely recognised presentation of the service.
+The BBC began to broadcast the service from King's College on the radio from 1928 and on television from 1954, establishing it as the most popular and widely recognised presentation of the service.

 In North America, the Lessons and Carols tradition spread to other US and Canadian institutions.
 In 1928, organist and choirmaster Twining Lynes, introduced the service to Groton School in Groton, Massachusetts, after being inspired by services in England.

-In Canada, the Festival of Nine Lessons and carols is done multilingually at Bishop's College School, Quebec, with the nine lessons read in nine languages or dialects.

 In December 2013, Truro Cathedral staged a reconstruction of Bishop Benson's original 1880 Nine Lessons with Carols Service which was attended by a congregation of over 1,500 people.